Status

 Sites must create a timed plan to mitigate or eliminate the risks.

-There are 2.4m children in California, so that is theoretically fines of up to $18bn but in practical terms, easily millions of dollars.
+There are 2.4 million children in California, so theoretically, fines of up to $18bn are possible, but in practical terms, they are easily millions of dollars.